GreatLordOz/City-Management-Bill/README.md

 ##### Unclaimed Plots

 Citizens in Aquila may purchase a new plot in the city if their first plot is completed and is aethetically well built.
 The Plot Manager has the power to negotiate a price for purchase with the interested citizen but must first request final approval to sell the plot from the Executive Council.
-Citizens may purchase a secondary plot totaling no more than 200 blocks within and including its boundaries measured from the y-level of the nearest road.
-Citizens may also purchase a "Scenary" plot, which should total no more than 64 blocks within and including its boundaries.
+Citizens may purchase a secondary plot totaling no more than 200 blocks squared within and including its boundaries.
+Citizens may also purchase a "Scenary" plot, which should total no more than 64 blocks squared within and including its boundaries.
 This Scenary plot should not be used as an extention to any existing plot.
 It should be used for greenery or a small structure to liven the area up.

 ##### Purchase Of A Resident/Citizen Plot